Forms Validation

 );

-, the underscore
+, an underscore

 _

-as
+is written as

 AppMyValidators_validateDivisibility

-and add it to the Nette.validators
+and added to the Nette.validators

 object: